 Pink action principles

-- Nonviolence: We are committed to peace, which means both when executing our action(s) AND within our internal structure and relationships.
+- Nonviolence: We are committed to peaceful means of protest and resolving conflict when executing our actions, in coalition work, and within our internal process and relationships.

 - Clear Goals: We will define CODEPINK's unique niche in our community (creative protest, cultivating women's voices, etc.) and set attainable goals for local projects that will further CODEPINK's peace mission.

 - Communication Guidelines: We write, speak and listen with respect to all.
 Disagreements or disappointments are opportunities to practice peaceful and productive communication with each other.
 We keep our criticisms concise, specific, constructive, and focused on future improvement.
 We affirm a culture of appreciation, thanking and valuing all our activists and acknowledging donations, co-sponsorships, and other support.